JuaneloJuanelo/WordAPI2/resources/body.md

 ### Paragraphs

-The colection holds all the paragraphs in the scope.
+The collection holds all the paragraphs in the scope.

 #### Syntax
 ```js